alex-dickinson/alex-dickinson/README.md

 <!-- I am passionate about open source software :raised_hands: Check out my repositories below where source code is available with examples of how to reproduce peer-reviewed benchmarks and published results.
 You will also find code snippets that I have found useful - and maybe you will too! :thumbsup: -->

 I'm a data scientist with knowledge of several scientific fields.
-I build computational tools, focusing on oceanography & renewable energy.
+I build computational tools, focusing on physical oceanography and renewable energy.
 I have a PhD in geophysics, I like to write, and I love working with others.

 For details of my scientific work, see my profiles on [ResearchGate](https://www.researchgate.net/profile/Alex-Dickinson) and [Google Scholar](https://scholar.google.com/citations?user=Aujv9qYAAAAJ&hl=en).